eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ipmi-sensors.rst

 		_ipmi_excluded_sensors   56

-   .. note:: The names of these variables start with underscore and are in lowercase.
+   .. note:: The names of these variables start with an underscore and are in lowercase.
              More info about the usage of custom object variables [1]_ .

 #.
 Add the command definition.
-In this implementation the command is added in
+In this implementation, the command is added in
    :bash:`/usr/local/nagios/etc/objects/commands.cfg`

    .. code-block:: bash